IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/Google Apigee/ReadMe.md

 # Authentication Policy

 This workflow uses a Basic Authentication policy which takes a `username` and `password`, base64 encodes them.
-The resulting value is written to an HTTP Authorization request header.
+The resulting value is assigned to an HTTP Authorization request header.

+The prerequisite is to have an Apigee Edge Account.

 More at [Apigee Basic Authentication Policy](https://docs.apigee.com/api-platform/reference/policies/basic-authentication-policy).